 Apply sunscreen with an SPF of at least 30 or higher during daylight.

-We offer a free-of-charge consultation and patch test service so that we can advise you as to how many treatments are appropriate for you.
+We offer a consultation and patch test service so that we can advise you as to how many treatments are appropriate for you.